Donny2stroke/order-manager/README.md

 ## Implementation details

-The project simulates the backend and frontend of a basic e-commerce order management system.
+The project simulates the backend and frontend of a basic order management system.
 It allows:
-- Listing and searching orders by customer name, description or date
+- Listing and searching orders by name, description or date
 - Associating orders with products and quantities
 - Managing the product catalog (creation, update, soft deletion)
 - Authenticated access via JWT